msk-access/genotype_variants/README.rst

 Features
 --------

-* Currently genotypes small variants for access data, merging the duplex and simplex calls
+Currently this module only supports genotyping and merging small variants (SNV and INDELS).

+For this we have the following command line submodule called **small_variants**.

+Which have the following sub-commands:

+* **generate**: To run GetBaseCountMultiSample on given BAM files
+* **merge**: To merge MAF format files w.r.t counts generated from the `generate` command.
+* **all**: This will run both of the sub-commands above `generate` and `merge` togather.

+**Please read the USAGE section for more information**

 To Do
 -----

-* Genotype small variants form standard BAM files
-* Integrate results with original MAF
+* Tagging genotyped files for thresholds
+* Genotyping normal buffy coats
 * Genotype structural variants calls

 Credits
 -------